 tRFtarget also provides online service to allow users upload custom tRF and target sequences and get the predicted binding interactions using our pipeline tRFtarget-pipeline.

 Besides, tRFtarget also integrates experimental evidence of the predicted tRF-RNA interactions based on manually curated publications.
 The experimental evidence are classed into 2 categories: gene-level evidence and site-level evidence.

 If you use tRFtarget or tRFtarget-pipeline, please cite:

 Ningshan Li, Nayang Shan, Lingeng Lu, Zuoheng Wang. tRFtarget: a database for transfer RNA-derived fragment targets.
 Nucleic Acids Research, Volume 49, Issue D1, 8 January 2021, Pages D254–D260. https://doi.org/10.1093/nar/gkaa831.

-Users are welcome to send feedbacks, suggestions or comments on the tRFtarget database, and report tRF target experiments or tRF functional studies that are not included in the database through the GitHub repository tRFtarget.
+Users are welcome to send feedbacks, suggestions or comments on the tRFtarget database, and report tRF target experiments that are not included in the database through our GitHub repository tRFtarget.

 For issues in using tRFtarget-pipeline, please report to GitHub repository tRFtarget-pipeline.